Focal Elear Headphones Review – Open-Back Nirvana

 Rage Against the Machine Rage Against the Machine

 “Bomb track” isn’t the most beautifully lyrical song ever made, but in terms of production quality, it’s hard to deny the clean juxtaposition of electric guitar, strong vocals, harmonies, and solid drums.
 The kick on this album punched through the Focal Elears as if it was in the room with me.
 The strong guitars were clean and pure with absolutely powerful dynamics.
 And that’s what I took away from this demo—the Elear headphones have tons of dynamic range.
 From the most background hi-hat to the heaviest kick drum hit everything came through in its place.

 From excellent dynamics to pristine fidelity, it’s nearly impossible to fault the Focal Elear headphones.
-The open back design makes for an incredibly pure listening experience.
-The detail, power, and clarity of these phones need to be a heard—and appreciated.
+The open-back design makes for an incredibly pure listening experience.
+The detail, power, and clarity of these phones need to be heard—and appreciated.
 At $999 they aren’t inexpensive, but if you want your money’s worth, you’ll certainly get it here.